barbarad91/goxo/README.md

 ### Sign up form

-An email, a name and a picture (optional) is requested, as well as a password, which must be introduced twice.
+An email, a name and a picture (optional) are requested, as well as a password, which must be introduced twice.

 ### Sign in form